Danny Trejo's pricing is as follows:

 Table Photo Ops with the fan's camera - $25

 Professional Photo Ops - $65

-Some autographs might cost more (depending on the item signed) and there may be some combo professional photo ops (with multiple celebrities) that are a higher price.
+Some autographs might cost more, depending on the item signed, and there may be some combo professional photo ops (with multiple celebrities in the photo) that are a higher price.

 Please see Autograph & Photo Op Info page for more detailed explanations